Ethel Seath: Early life

 In 1903, Seath was the first and only female contributor to the AAM exhibition organized by the Newspaper Artists’ Association which shows her acclaim in a primarily male world of newspaper illustration.
 The Art Association of Montreal published a registry of local Canadian artists on June 29, 1903 noting that Seath was the youngest of the artists to be working in black and white.
-In Seath’s time working as a successful commercial artist she was able to afford art classes at William Brymner’s Art Association of Montreal.
-Brymner brought light and colour to Seath’s artwork which had primarily been in black and white.
+In Seath’s time working as a successful commercial artist she was able to afford art classes at William Brymner's Art Association of Montreal.
+Brymner brought light and colour to Seath's artwork which had primarily been in black and white.
 She pursued the use of bold colours when she embarked on open air sketching trips with Maurice Cullen into the Quebec countryside in 1911.
-Seath furthered her training at the Cape Cod School of Art in Provincetown under Charles Hawthorne.
+Seath furthered her training at the Cape Cod School of Art in Provincetown with Charles Hawthorne.
 Seath pursued art from beyond her illustration work for newspapers and started to exhibit her work of etchings, watercolours, and oil paintings.